top of page

 Carine received an M.A. in Translation and an M.A. in International Politics from the University of Antwerp; she holds an Ed.M. in International Educational Development and a Ph.D. in International and Comparative Education from Teachers College, Columbia University.
 She has lived and worked in Belgium, Singapore, China, Japan and the United States.

-Carine is a policy analyst at Teachers College’s Center for Sustainable Futures.
-At the Center, she was instrumental in 2018-2019 in launching, coordinating and moderating the webinar series: “Thinking Global, Educating Local”.
-At the center, she is currently working as the PI on a study that explores the role of education in the Climate Action Plans of global cities.
-She is also an active member of the Comparative and International Education Society (CIES), and is serving since 2020 as the Chair of the Environmental and Sustainability Education Special Interest Group, a group of 150 researchers and practitioners in the field worldwide.
+Carine is an active member of the Comparative and International Education Society (CIES), and served for four years as the Chair, Co-Chair and Program Chair of the Environmental and Sustainability Education Special Interest Group, a group of 150 researchers and practitioners in the field worldwide.

 Carine trained as an environmental educator at Sheldrake Environmental Center and is currently a board member of the Westchester Land Trust where she co-chairs the urban engagement working group.
 She can also be found chasing landscape photos, hiking, or sailing on her sailboat "Gaia".